eXascaleInfolab/CleanImp/README.md

     $ dotnet run ../configs/config_forecast_main.cfg
 ```

-- Running the configuration file is going to execute the experiment specified there and cache the upstream/downstream result data.
+- Running the configuration file will execute the experiment specified there and cache the upstream/downstream result data.
-- To produce the analysis of the runs, a parametrized `analysis` argument can be specified after the name of the config file.
-For example the following command produces the analysis for the classification run using rmse as an upstream metric:
+- To produce the analysis of the runs, a parametrized `analysis` argument needs to be specified after the name of the config file.
+  For example, the following command produces the analysis for the classification run using rmse as an upstream metric:

 ```bash
     $ dotnet run ../configs/config_uniclass_main.cfg analysis upstream:rmse